NarutBaheer/Frontend-Projects/README.md

 git clone https://github.com/NarutBaheer/Frontend-Projects.git

 # Navigate into the repository
-cd WebDevPortfolio
+cd Frontend-Projects
-# Assuming you have a project folder named 'LandingPage'
+# Assuming you have a project folder named 'Baheer's story'
-cd LandingPage
+cd Baheer's story

 # Now, open the 'index.html' file in your default web browser.
 # The command may vary depending on your operating system.